 "Across all of our language classes, there’s a deep level of engagement with the culture because we believe that the best way to learn language is through culture,” explains World Languages Department Chair Carolyn Siegel.
 “We want to create globally competent citizens who are comfortable wherever they find themselves in the world.”

-Avi Gold '18 says that learning language through culture has “really made me want to visit the countries we’ve studied.”
-In the summer after his sophmore year, Gold participated in a service trip to the Dominican Republic to build homes and loved that he was able to communicate with the people he encountered.
+Junior Avi Gold says that learning language through culture has “really made me want to visit the countries we’ve studied.”
+Last summer, Gold participated in a service trip to the Dominican Republic to build homes and loved that he was able to communicate with the people he encountered.
 “In college, I’d like to do a language study abroad,” he adds.
 Click here

 for a multilingual greeting from Gann students.